huijunchen9260/bibcmd/README.md

 ## `bibrefer`

-List papers in `.bib` file based on
+List papers in `.bib` file on dmenu based on

 1. title
 2. authoryear